Kaigon0919/StudyDataStruct/README.md

-Onepoint lesson
+One Point lesson

 I'm study.
-I will make an effort to study.
+I will make an effort to programming study.